 In Ireland, Foreign Exchange Reserves are the foreign assets held or controlled by the country central bank.
 The reserves are made of gold or a specific currency.
 They can also be special drawing rights and marketable securities denominated in foreign currencies like treasury bills, government bonds, corporate bonds and equities and foreign currency loans.
 This page provides the latest reported value for - Ireland Foreign Exchange Reserves - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Foreign Exchange Reserves - actual data, historical chart and calendar of releases - was last updated on June of 2019.
+Ireland Foreign Exchange Reserves - actual data, historical chart and calendar of releases - was last updated on October of 2019.